Northern Virginia Estate Planning Attorney

-In addition to leveraging their extensive experience and legal knowledge to help clients preserve and transfer their wealth to future generations, our estate planning attorneys apply their in-depth financial and business insights to tailor their advice and planning.
-Indeed, most of the group’s attorneys are also CPAs or hold graduate degrees in taxation.
+In addition to leveraging their extensive experience and legal knowledge to help clients preserve and transfer their wealth to future generations, our estate planning attorney apply their in-depth financial and business insights to tailor their advice and planning in Virginia.
+Indeed, most of the estate planning attorney groups are also CPAs or hold graduate degrees in taxation.

 We work with owners of closely held businesses, corporate executives, professionals, and non-profit organizations to draft trusts and wills, establish charitable giving programs, and structure business entities to maximize income tax benefits and reduce estate and gift tax liabilities.
 We provide extensive advice on the use and administration of trusts, estates and investment vehicles, and methods to reduce the liability of fiduciaries.

 We also represent fiduciaries in the administration of estates and trusts and litigate matters involving estates and trusts.

 The Estate Planning attorney group in Virginia provides personalized legal services and advice regarding:

 Whether through sale, ownership transfer, retirement, or liquidation, our estate planning attorney can help you to manage and navigate successfully when it’s time to exit your business.
 Our goal is to help each business client build and implement a custom, business succession plan that meets each client’s unique individual goals and objectives in Virginia.

 Our estate planning attorney can assist you in applying charitable planning techniques that deliver immediate and long-term tax benefits while directing vital financial resources to those who need it most.
 Whether through lifetime or testamentary donor advised funds (DAFs), private foundations, charitable remainder trusts (CRTs), charitable lead trusts (CLTs), private endowments, or scholarship funds, we help clients to select and implement the tools that best meet their charitable goals.